-The Keppy & Nagle General Store is filled with crocks, jars and other containers that would have held the usual supplies offered for sale in those days of yesteryear's.
+The Keppy & Nagle General Store is filled with crocks, jars and other containers that would have held the usual supplies offered for sale in bygone days.

 All of these historic buildings are open for viewing.
-Some of them have bars or screening through which one can view the room contents so that they stay untouched and in good shape for everyone to enjoy.
+Some of them have bars or screening through which one can view the room contents.
+This protects the contents so that everything stays untouched and in good shape for everyone to enjoy.

 Butler Township Schoolhouse #2

-The one roomed Butler Township Schoolhouse #2 (c.
-1870) is typically furnished with the double wooden desks and a pot bellied stove for use as a heater in the center of the room.
+The one roomed Butler Township Schoolhouse #2 dates back to1870.
+The schoolhouse is typically furnished with the double wooden desks and a pot bellied stove for use as a heater in the center of the room.
 Adorning the walls were the slate blackboards along with framed photos of United States Presidents and geography maps of that era.

-In addition to all of this there is much old farm machinery to be viewed and a Boot-hill cemetery.
+In addition to all of this there is much old farm machinery to be viewed plus a boot hill cemetery.

-This would be a perfect outing to take a picnic lunch and enjoy the ambiance of seeing these rural buildings dating back to pioneer days in Iowa.
+This would be a perfect outing to take a picnic lunch while enjoying the ambiance of seeing the rural buildings dating back to pioneer days in Iowa.
 Restrooms are provided and picnic tables which are scattered throughout the pretty grounds provide seating.

 School children are often taken there by the busloads when school is in session.
 Parks like this one make history come alive.

 Visiting the Walnut Grove Pioneer Village was not only an enlightening step back into history for us that day but it made for a very pleasant summer's day sojourn while we were visiting with our relatives in Iowa.

 Do you enjoy seeing old historic places?